rupweb/jinda/README.md

 Jinda
 =====

-Kind of Java distributed spaces, kind of asynchronous sockets, kind of process monitor, kind of JVM manager
+Kind of Java distributed spaces, kind of asynchronous sockets, kind of process cache, kind of data and process mirror.

 Why?
 Gelernter described the original vision.

 Why not?
-Stuff like JCS, memcache, ehcache, hazelcast, river, terracotta, gigaspaces, blitz, java tuplespaces, tibco activespaces, infinispan, Jboss cache, and many more are out there, but I find them hard to access.
+Stuff like JCS, memcache, ehcache, hazelcast, river, terracotta, gigaspaces, blitz, java tuplespaces, tibco activespaces, infinispan, Jboss cache, and many more are out there for data, but I find them hard to access.
+Not sure what's out there as a distributed process cache.
 I have certain requirements I want to achieve and everything seems to do everything, but in a too complicated or a too commercial way.

-Hazelcast was simplest and easiest at just a few jars, and it meets some of my requirements.
+Hazelcast was simplest and easiest data mirror at just a few jars, and it meets some of the data requirements.
 The gigaspaces community download was 144 Mb, what????

-To me it seems like everything is reinventing UNIX, particularly filters and forks, although in a more distributed fashion.
-Both processes and data are distributed.
+It feels like it's all UNIX reinvention, particularly filters and forks, but perhaps in a more distributed fashion.
+In Jinda both processes and data are distributed.

-So it's another UNIX reinvention in Java: I just want one or two jars that are very simple.
+So it's a bit of a UNIX reinvention in Java: I just want one or two jars that are very simple.
 In the UNIX tradition of do one thing and do it well, the jar is a collection of single requirements.
 Those requirements are:

 Client requirements (the pipes and filters): process start, process stop, data put, data get